Nevermind

 Side note: Billy practiced the riff after and finally got it correct after this episode was recorded.

 Baby’s good to me, ya know she’s happy as can be ya know she said so.
-Enjoy Billy and Jay’s Glass Onion treatment of I Feel Fine.
+Enjoy Billy’s Glass Onion treatment of I Feel Fine.

 Glass Onion